demos-europe/edt/packages/access-definitions/docs/how-to-implement-types.md

 ### `isAvailable`

 Assuming only registered users can write articles we may want to hide the existence of draft articles from non-registered users, as there is no case in which they can access one.
-To do so, we need to inject into the `DraftArticleType` the information if the currently logged in user is registered.
+To do so, we need to inject into the `DraftArticleType` the information if the currently logged-in user is registered.
 Then we can disable the availability using `isAvailable()`.

 ```php